Creamy Coconut Spinach and Mushroom Quinoa

 Notes

-- This recipe is vegan and gluten free.
-2. You can add even more spinach and mushroom if you so desire to the dish.
+- You can add even more spinach and mushroom if you so desire to the dish.
 I used baby bella mushrooms, but you can use any variation that you want, bearing in mind a possible change in cook time.

 Disclaimer: Although jessicainthekitchen.com attempts to provide accurate nutritional information, kindly note that these are only estimates.
 Nutritional information may be affected based on the product type, the brand that was purchased, and in other unforeseeable ways.
 Jessicainthekitchen.com will not be held liable for any loss or damage resulting for your reliance on nutritional information.
 If you need to follow a specific caloric regimen, please consult your doctor first.